 Depending on its age and where it's made, the taste can vary slightly.
 Emmental that is aged for at least eight months tends to be nuttier and stronger in flavor, while Emmental that is aged for at least 12 months is more complex and tangy.
 It freezes for up to three months without much of an effect on its flavor or texture.

 Emmental melts well and is often an ingredient in cheese fondue.
-It also does well in dishes such as gratins, casseroles, pastas and egg dishes.
+It also does well in dishes such as gratins, casseroles, pastas or in my egg bites.
 In addition to a substitute for gruyere cheese, it is often a substitute for recipes that require Swiss cheese such as sandwiches or on a cheese platter.

 If you’re searching for Emmental for your next recipe, you can find it in specialty stores or supermarkets.
 The price tag can range from moderate to expensive.